CNL Wiki

 • Select movie file for recall

-• Fill in run parameters (see below for more details)
+• Fill in run parameters (see Running the MATLAB tasks for more details)

-• Exceptions to this include if you are restarting from an exited or crashed session, where you would set Resume session to 1, and if you are running the concept fixation task in the post-sleep session.
+Exceptions to default parameters include if you are restarting from an exited or crashed session, where you would set Resume session to 1, and if you are running the concept fixation task in the post-sleep session.

 Once the run parameters are filled in, you can leave the pop up window open, ready to click ‘OK’ when the everything is ready and the participant is ready to start the task.